-Really, they had a point: high schoolers have a dozen subjects, some of which they have just once or twice a week.
+Really, they had a point: high schoolers have a dozen different subjects, some of which they have just once or twice a week.
 Backpacks sagged and kids would often turn up without materials, having had no room for their PE notebook or forgetting to pack a protractor.
 Lockers would have absorbed some of the noise in passing periods and helped correct premature stooping.

 I got the last laugh when I played an April Fool’s joke on them, proclaiming there would be lockers for all.

 As for school supplies: pencils come without eraser (evoking the endlessly hilarious, “Can I borrow a rubber?” request), kids like to doodle on themselves with sharpies and white out, and paper has a size – the letter A followed by a number.